aleskandro/llm-d-lab/experiments/workload-variant-autoscaler/README.md

 Use the Tekton pipeline runs defined in [./30-experiment-runs](./30-experiment-runs).

+## Grafana Dashboard

+A grafana dashboard is provided in [/manifests/30-grafana/dashboards/llmd-vllm-wva.yaml](../../manifests/30-grafana/dashboards/llmd-vllm-wva.yaml) to monitor the autoscaling behavior.

+The Grafana dashboard should be already available if using the full setup.

 ## Jupyter notebook for data visualization

 The data are extracted from the Prometheus instance running in the cluster, managed by the Cluster Monitoring Operator.